zakrot/wp-slimstat/readme.txt

 == Changelog ==

+= 3.3.4 =
+* [Note] Now you can export the data from your User Overview custom report, with the Export to Excel add-on!
+* [New] Option that allows you to choose if you want to disable outbound links under Right Now (thank you, [STONE5572](http://wordpress.org/support/topic/right-now-tab-not-working-since-update-to-333))
+* [New] 'Today' and 'Yesterday' one-click filters added to the Summary report (thank you, [Nanowisdoms](http://wordpress.org/support/topic/dashboard-and-other-widgets-set-default-date-ranges))
+* [New] You can finally track admin pages in WP SlimStat, and see what your users do in your admin.
+Go to SlimStat > Settings > General to enable this feature (thank you, [Nanowisdoms](http://wordpress.org/support/topic/30-50-of-visitors-and-pageviews-not-being-recorded?replies=1))
+* [Update] *Please Note* The API/class to render the data was renamed from wp_slimstat_boxes to wp_slimstat_reports.
+Make sure to update your custom code accordingly!
+* [Update] WP SlimStat Dashboard Widgets has been updated to reflect the renaming here above
+* [Update] The icon to highlight outbound links under Right Now has been updated to differentiate it even more from the one associated to inbound links (thank you, [Nanowisdoms](http://wordpress.org/support/topic/question-about-outbound-links))
+* [Fix] An SQL injection vulnerability (exploitable only if the admin was logged in) was discovered and patched (thank you, maty)
+* [Fix] PHP Warning if users has still old format for options (thank you, [troy7890](http://wordpress.org/support/topic/php-error-warning-stripos-expects-parameter-1-to-be-string-array))
+* [Fix] PHP Warning under Top Known Visitors (thank you, [Focus3D](http://wordpress.org/support/topic/undefined-index-total-in-wp-slimstat-boxesphp-line-612))

+= 3.3.3 =
+* [Note] Two new add-ons join the team: Custom DB (to use external DBs to store SlimStat's data) and Label Your IP Addresses.
+[Check them out](http://slimstat.getused.to.it/addons/)!
+* [New] Option that allows you to choose if you want to see your users' Display Name or their actual username (thank you, [psn](http://wordpress.org/support/topic/show-user-name-1))
+* [New] More WordPress hooks (filters) were added to the tracking engine, documentation coming soon...
+* [New] Outbound links are now shown under Right Now, to give you an even more detailed view of what a visitor did on your site (thank you, [Tommk](http://wordpress.org/support/topic/question-about-outbound-links))
+* [Update] Your own domain is not counted among the referring sites anymore (thank you, [Ovidiu and Ursula](http://wordpress.org/support/topic/a-much-requested-feature))
+* [Update] Added code to enable a 'network view' of the reports via add-on (coming soon)
+* [Update] MaxMind / Geolocation database updated to September 2013
+* [Fix] A screen resolution was being associated to search engines and other bots

 = 3.3.2 =
-* [New] Option that allows you to choose if you want to see the user agent string or the user friendly browser nane (thank you, [GermanKiwi](http://wordpress.org/support/topic/default-browser-user-agent-reported-by-slimstat))
+* [New] Option that allows you to choose if you want to see the user agent string or the user friendly browser name (thank you, [GermanKiwi](http://wordpress.org/support/topic/default-browser-user-agent-reported-by-slimstat))
 * [Update] Minor CSS tweaks
 * [Fix] A bug was affecting some URLs for multisite installs using subfolders (thank you, [meldean](http://wordpress.org/support/topic/top-pages-links-not-working))
 * [Fix] The entire suite of add-ons has been updated to include some crucial code optimizations

 = 3.3.1 =
 * [Note] If you are upgrading from WP SlimStat 2.9.2 or earlier, you MUST first install version 3.0 and then the latest version available
 * [New] Two new reports added to the Visitors tab: Recent and Top (registered) Users.
-If you don't see them, go to Settings > Maintenance and click on Reset Tabs
+If you don't see them, go to SlimStat > Settings > Maintenance and click on Reset Tabs
 * [Update] The new feature to use a separate database has been improved and will be available soon as an add-on on [our store](http://slimstat.getused.to.it/)
 * [Update] The information about your visitors' type (mobile, desktop, crawler) has been reintroduced in the form of an icon next to the operating system under Right Now (thank you, [consensus](http://wordpress.org/support/topic/modality))
 * [Update] [Flot](http://www.flotcharts.org/), the library we use to draw our charts, has been updated to version 0.8.1